-16.2 If a high rate of gas flow is required, sulphur dioxide shall be withdrawn as liquid and converted to gas by means of vaporizer.
+16.2 If a high rate of gas flow is required, methyl chloride shall be withdrawn as liquid and converted to gas by means of vaporizer.

-16.3 Joining together or manifolding of the outlets or several cylinders to increase the flow rate shall not be done.
+16.3 Joining together or manifolding of the outlets of several cylinders to increase the flow rate shall not be done.

-16.4 The amount of sulphur dioxide remaining in a cylinder shall be best found by comparing the weight of the cylinder with the tare weight when empty.
+16.4 The amount of methyl chloride remaining in a cylinder shall be best found by comparing the weight of the cylinder with the tare weight when empty.
 If the container is placed on a scale during unloading, the amount remaining is known at all times.

-16.5 When sulphur dioxide is being absorbed in a liquid, there is sometimes a tendency for the liquid to be sucked back into the container as it becomes empty.
+16.5 When methyl chloride is being absorbed in a liquid, there is sometimes a tendency for the liquid to be sucked back into the container as it becomes empty.
 This may result in serious accidents.